Why Offer a Contingency Fee

 exceeds the value of the available insurance benefits, we will offer a

 reduced fee.
-Regardless, we are experts at identifying other, less obvious
+Regardless, we are professionals at identifying other, less

-pockets of insurance and/or methods to secure greater financial compensation
+obvious pockets of insurance and/or methods to secure greater financial

-than may be apparent on the surface.
-Sometimes the coverage is not obvious,
+compensation than may be apparent on the surface.
+Sometimes the coverage

-and on some occasions we have been able to collect more money from the
+is not obvious, and on some occasions we have been able to collect more

 Why Corporate America Hates Contingent Fee Agreements